presleyp/Speriment/README.md

   condition, and across participants all items and conditions are evenly distributed.

-The choice is based on the latinSquare attribute of the enclosing block.
+The choice is based on the `latin_square` attribute of the enclosing block.

 ####Pages